 - Proven IT skills, including use of Microsoft Office.

-- A good standard of education to at least ‘A’ level (or equivalent) or equivalent experience.
+- A good standard of education to at least ‘A’ level or equivalent.

 - Evidence of personal development to maintain skills.